 Perform and scale better with MQTT 5.0

 The number of sensors in the IoT and M2M systems is skyrocketing.
 The flespi team has been working hard to add the MQTT 5.0 specification support into the broker to enhance the productivity and scalability of your projects.
-Most MQTT 5.0 features already implemented!
-Let us know if you need something that we are missing.
+Check our MQTT 5.0 compliance checklist for details.

 Be the boss in the isolated MQTT namespace

 Each flespi user operates in an isolated MQTT topics namespace.
 It's only you who chooses how to name messages topics and what kind of hierarchy to use.